okstring/PlaygroundHub/README.md

 ## Technologies

-- Without Storyboard - Easy to refactor, Reusability,
+- Without Storyboard - Easy to refactor, Reusability
 - KeyChain - Persisting Sensitive Data(token)
 - RxSwift - To pass an asynchronously generated value as a return value
 - MVVM-C(Clean Architecture) - Get used of the different layers and how to keep the responsibilities well isolated and easy to test.
 - Lottie - Lightweight, scalable animations
+- SwiftUI - Animating View
 - CustomSegmentedControl